 Revenues, welfare and customer services privacy notice

 This privacy notice is to let you know how we promise to look after your personal information.
-This notice explains how we do this and tells you about the privacy rights and how the law protects you.
+This notice explains how we do this and tells you about your privacy rights and how the law protects you.

 This privacy notice covers the following areas of revenues, welfare and customer services.